InputUsername/rescrobbled/README.md

 `[[listenbrainz]]`

 You can specify one or more ListenBrainz instances by repeating this option.
 Each definition needs at least a `token`.
-You can set `name` to something recognisable for clearer output, and you can set `url` to use a custom API URL (eg. for use with custom ListenBrainz instances or services like [Maloja](https://github.com/krateng/maloja)).
-If the name is left out, it defaults to ListenBrainz.
+You can set `url` to use a custom API URL (eg. for use with custom ListenBrainz instances or services like [Maloja](https://github.com/krateng/maloja)).
 If the URL is not provided, it defaults to the ListenBrainz.org instance.

-If you only want to use ListenBrainz.org, you can also simply set the `listenbrainz-token` option as a shorthand.
+If you only want to use ListenBrainz.org, you can set the `listenbrainz-token` option as a shorthand instead.

 For ListenBrainz.org, the user token can be found [here](https://listenbrainz.org/profile/).
 Other services might do this differently, refer to their documentation for more info.

-*Note: due to the way [TOML](https://toml.io) works, these need to be the last thing in your config file.*
+*Note: due to the way TOML works, these need to be the last thing in your config file.*

 ## Usage